 These “verb-heavy” flexibilities have resulted in some discussion on the status and quality of the noun/verb distinction in Siouan languages (CITES).

+Nominal arguments in general are not required in Siouan languages, thematic relations being signaled by pronominal or agreement markers within the verb. ... . relevant to debates about the existence of “pronominal argument” languages (Jelinek) and to the related issues of whether there are languages with truly nonconfigurational or flat structure.
+The preponderance of evidence in Siouan is for the existence of hierarchical structure, specifically including a VP (for instance, West dissertation, WI papers this volume).

 Although Siouan languages have many remarkable features in common, they vary on many others.
 All Siouan languages allow zero reference (referring to nominal arguments and other referents without using a nominal form), but only some Siouan languages have noun incorporation.
 Some Siouan languages have stress-accent systems, and others have pitch-accent systems.